SetLinux/setlinux.github.io/_posts/2020-02-11-my-new-project.markdown

 the good this about this is the cool stuff you can do like for example if you have two version of ``libA`` you can set one as being the default while lock some other application to use the other version

+the PM(Package MANAGER) will be written in `rust` so that's memory safety for ya there are other several reason i chose rust and i will discuss them in later posts

 now this has been a very very short introduction to what the distro aims to do , i hope it will reach it's goals :)

 thanks for your time reading , see you soon